Mikejo5000/vsts-docs-pr/docs/settings/_shared/change-project-to-inherited-process.md

 0. Open the &hellip; context menu for the process and choose the **Change team projects**&hellip; option.

-	Here we open the menu for the Agile system process.
+	Here we open the menu for the MYAgile inherited process.

 	> [!div class="mx-imgBorder"]
 	> ![Agile process context menu, Choose Change team projects to use MyAgile](/vsts/settings/work/_img/process/add-custom-change-process.png)